 FAQ Search Box

-What is a literature review and how do I find them?
+What are literature reviews and how do I find them?

 Academic communities refer to what has been written on a topic as the literature on the topic.
 A literature review is a comprehensive evaluation of the important research that has been done on the topic and should provide an overview of the current knowledge on a topic, and/or provide context for new research.